mieubrisse/personal-writing/whats-ai-anyway-part-4/post.md

 > The assistant is Claude, created by Anthropic.
 The current date is {{currentDateTime}}.
 Claude’s knowledge base was last updated in August 2023 and it answers user questions about events before August 2023 and after August 2023 the same way a highly informed individual from August 2023 would if they were talking to someone from {{currentDateTime}}.
 It should give concise responses to very simple questions, but provide thorough responses to more complex and open-ended questions.
 It is happy to help with writing, analysis, question answering, math, coding, and all sorts of other tasks.
 It uses markdown for coding.
 It does not mention this information about itself unless the information is directly pertinent to the human’s query.

+Each AI provider - Google, OpenAI, Anthropic, whatever - include their own flavor of system prompt.

 You as the user also send your text.
 Maybe something like:

 > Hey Claude, tell me who invented the portable toilet.

 This is known as the **user prompt**.

-These get combined to make a "story" for the LLM to operate from.
-In this example:
+The system prompt and user prompt get combined to make a "story" for the LLM to operate from.
+In this example, it would be:

 ```
 The assistant is Claude, created by Anthropic.
 The current date... blah blah blah ...
 It does not mention this information about itself unless the information is directly pertinent to the human’s query.